zentyal/zentyal/docs/en/user/pdc-howto.rst

 and the user name and password of a user with administration rights.
 In our example the user *pdcadmin* fits the bills.

-The computer to be added must be in the same network and need to have a CIFS- capable Windows (i.e. Windows XP Professional).
+The computer to be added must be in the same local network and need to have a CIFS- capable Windows (i.e. Windows XP Professional).
 The eBox network interface that connects to this network must **not** be marked as external interface.
 In the following instructions we